-While most of our revenue is derived from in-game purchases, we introduced ad monetization mechanics as a limited pilot program and expanded it throughout 2021 and 2022 into our apps.
+While most of our revenue is derived from in-game purchases, we introduced ad monetization mechanics into various of our social casino games in recent years.
 In addition, we acquired the rights to Tetris® on mobile devices in November of 2021 and Brainium Studios in October of 2022.
 The Tetris® mobile game and all ten Brainium games generate most of their revenue through ad monetization.
 We intend to continue to qualify and scale in-game advertising as a source of revenue.